 APPRECIATION OF THE ARTS AND A LOVE FOR HISTORY

-As a committee member of The Ohio State University at Marion, Neidhardt designed a medallion for the Marion Campus.
+At Ohio State Marion, Neidhardt put his artistic skills to use designing a medallion for the Marion Campus.
 This was the first casting for all four of Ohio State’s regional campuses, including Lima, Newark, Mansfield, and Marion.

 After graduating from college, Neidhardt taught for four years at Elgin in the art program; he continued his teaching at Ohio State for another 11 years.
-Unfortunately, an accident occurred which left him feeling his brush skills were limited and he eventually changed careers to work with the Bureau of Vocational Vision.
-In 1980, along with Scott Crider, Neidhardt began Design Enterprise.
-Design Enterprise is responsible for several renovations in the Marion area including Marion Catholic’s Elizabeth Bell, reinforcing brick walls in the downtown area, restructuring the Old German School and Church, and many more.
+Unfortunately, an accident left him feeling his brush skills were limited and he eventually changed careers.